Heung Yee Kuk

 The Heung Yee Kuk, officially the Heung Yee Kuk N.T., is a statutory advisory body representing establishment interests in the New Territories, Hong Kong.
 The council is a powerful organisation comprising heads of rural committees which represent villages and market towns.

 From 1980 to 2015, it was chaired by Lau Wong-fat, a billionaire landowner and heavyweight political figure in the pro-Beijing camp, until he stepped down and was succeeded by his son Kenneth Lau.

 The organisation has its own functional constituency seat in the Hong Kong Legislative Council.
 Despite having less than 150 registered voters, it also controls 26 seats on the 1200-member committee which selects the chief executive of Hong Kong.

-Background
+History

 In 1906, eight years after the lease of the New Territories from the Qing China began, the British colonial government of Hong Kong interceded in the land rights of indigenous male villagers by converting those rights to block crown leases (on which crown rent was payable) over village land, creating significant discontent among villagers.
 The growing antagonism between villagers and the administration was exacerbated when, in 1923, the government imposed restraints on building of village houses on land held by villagers under the leases, including imposing a tax (known as a premium) on permission to build if granted.

-Tensions, whipped up by the newly formed Chinese Communist Party, boiled over in 1925 and the major upheavals of the Canton–Hong Kong strike crippled Hong Kong.